fnk0/FlashCards-Codelab/TutorialPart2.md

 ==========

 * If you haven't finished [Part 1](https://github.com/fnk0/FlashCards-Codelab/blob/master/TutorialPart1.md) yet I strongly recommend so.
-* Optionally if you already understand the basics of Android you can start this tutorial from part by downloading Part 1 code from here.
+* Optionally if you already understand the basics of Android you can start this tutorial from part 1 by downloading Part 1 code from here.

 #### Part 1.
 Creating or models.

-* Let's start up by creating or models.
+* Let's start up by creating our models.
 This will be a basic Flashcards app with the following models.
   * Categories --> A flashcard will have decks
   * Decks --> A deck will belong to a category and have flashcards
   * Flashcards --> Wil belong to a deck and have no direct children.